kwalczak80/Clonmel-Hiking-Club/README.md

 </ul>
 <li>As a first-time user I would like to easily read the text information displayed on the webpage regardless of the device screen size I'm using</li>
 <ul>
-<li>The club's website has been designed to be displayed on a various screen of mobile phones, tablets, iPads, laptops and desktops.
-The layout of the page content changes dynamically depending on the screen resolution on which the page is displayed</li>
+<li>The club website allows the user to display its content on various screens of mobile phones, tablets, iPads, laptops and desktops.
+The layout of the page content changes dynamically depending on the resolution of the screen on which the page is displayed</li>
 </ul>
 <li>As a first-time user I would like to find other interesting information I'm looking for</li>
 <ul>
 <li>The website has been divided into thematic sections where the user can find interesting information.
-The content of each section has been designed to be easily readable to convey as much information as possible.
+The content of each section has been designed to be easily readable and to convey as much information as possible.
 In addition, the sticky menu bar helps in quickly navigation through the page content</li>
 </ul>
 </ul>
 </ul>